thrasher-corp/gocryptotrader/docs/CODING_GUIDELINES.md

   fee-adjusted exposure, profitability, hedge outcomes, or recovery actions in an exchange wrapper.
 Those decisions belong to the consuming engine or application, where they can be applied consistently across exchanges.
-- Structural normalization required by a documented generic field is allowed, such as parsing side and status, converting signed contracts to side plus absolute quantity, or calculating executed quantity from authoritative total and remaining quantities.
+- Structural normalisation required by a documented generic field is allowed, such as parsing side and status, converting signed contracts to side plus absolute quantity, or calculating executed quantity from authoritative total and remaining quantities.
 Do not infer an execution from the submitted